MooersLab/tmux-rocks/README.md

 ```
 This works very well!

-## Commands to ~/.tmux.conf to resize the pane without using the mouse.
+## Commands in ~/.tmux.conf to resize the pane without using the mouse

 Enter Alt (= Meta) and the arrow key repeatedly to change the size of the current pane.